How do I know what mineral balancer is right for my horse?

 Real-Life Example

-But if your hay is already high in iron and low in copper and zinc — adding a generic supplement may not fix the imbalance.
-It may even compound it.
+You notice brittle hooves and assume your horse needs a hoof supplement.
+But if your hay is already high in iron and low in copper and zinc, adding a generic supplement may not fix the imbalance, and may even compound it.
+Testing your hay provides the data necessary to eliminate guesswork and supplement with just what’s needed.

 It Depends